google-research/deduplicate-text-datasets/README.md

 This should be very fast.
 Even when you run on a dataset that's 100s of gigabytes, it should take a few seconds, most of which is dominated by Python starting up.
 The actual core lookup just requires O(log(dataset_size)) time, which often is on the order of ~miliseconds.

-On the LM1B test set, running `python3 scripts/count_occurrences.py --suffix data/lm1b.test --query " on Tuesday" should return 1288.
+On the LM1B test set, running `python3 scripts/count_occurrences.py --suffix data/lm1b.test --query " on Tuesday"` should return 1288.
 If you tokenized the dataset, then you should pass `--tokenize` to `count_occurrences.py` as well, to get the same result (plus or minus tokenization differences).

-If you want to confirm this the outputted number is correct (assuming you haven't tokenized), you can run `cat /tmp/lm1b.test | grep -ao " on Tuesday"` and get the same result.
+If you want to confirm this the outputted number is correct (assuming you haven't tokenized), you can run `cat data/lm1b.test | grep -ao " on Tuesday" | wc -l` and get the same result.

 ## Deduplicating a Dataset